 Janis Claxton (UK/AUS) is a Choreographer, Movement Director, Teacher and Producer based in Edinburgh where she is Artistic Director of the award winning contemporary dance company Janis Claxton Dance and Founder/Director of SC²ENE Cultural Exchange Network.

-An ambassador for cultural exchange, Janis has worked internationally for 30 years in numerous countries including UK, China, Australia, New Zealand, USA, Japan and Netherlands for internationally renowned dance and theatre organizations.
+Janis has worked internationally for 30 years in numerous countries including UK, China, Australia, New Zealand, USA, Japan, Taiwan, Malaysia, Spain and Netherlands for internationally renowned dance and theatre organizations.

 Her choreography has been performed at leading venues internationally including; Tramway, Traverse Theatre, UK Pavilion Shanghai Expo, Gaungdong Modern Dance Festival, Almeida Dance Festival, Arnolfini, Royal Opera House2 Clore Studio, Dance House Wales Millennium Centre, National Museum of Scotland, Kelvingrove Art Gallery and Museum, Staadtheatre Nuremberg, Performance Space Sydney, Beijing PLA Theatre, Xiangning Art Museum Shenzhen.